Order spectra in topological dynamical systems: Introduction

 \section{Introduction}

-Many questions in dynamics, from structural stability to metastable states, concern what can reliably be said about the structure of dynamics when one allows small perturbations.
+Many questions in dynamics, from structural stability to the behavior of metastable systems, concern what can reliably be said about the structure of dynamics when one allows small perturbations.
 One way to formalize this is to replace exact orbits by $\varepsilon$–chains (or pseudo-orbits) and study the relations they generate.
 The notion of an $\varepsilon$–chain thus plays a central role in dynamics.
 From a purely theoretical point of view, it provides the foundation for both C.~Conley’s decomposition theory of dynamical systems \cite{co78} and E.~Akin’s structural description of attractors (see, e.g., \cite{kurka03}, Theorem~2.68, p.~82).

-A point $x$ is chain related to a point $y$ (and one writes $x\,\mathcal{C}\,y$) if, for every $\varepsilon>0$, it is possible to go from $x$ to $y$ by repeating finitely many times the operation of ``taking the $f$-image and applying a correction smaller than $\varepsilon$''.
-The finite sequence of points
+A point $x$ is chain-related to a point $y$ (and we write $x\,\mathcal{C}\,y$) if, for every $\varepsilon>0$, it is possible to go from $x$ to $y$ by repeating finitely many times the operation of ``taking the $f$-image and applying a correction smaller than $\varepsilon$''.
+A finite sequence of points

 such that $d(f(x_i),x_{i+1})<\varepsilon$, for every $i\in\{0,\dots,n-1\}$, is called an $\varepsilon$-chain.